SMC2-Team/smc2/Docker/README.md

 If you'd like to add example programs, please follow the directory and naming scheme provided for the given examples.
 Each program `new-program` should be in it's own directory `new-program/`, containing the program `new-program.c`, example input `input.txt`, and corresponding expected output `expected-output.out`.
 This will enable the use of the given scripts, which facilitate compilation, running, and obtaining output.

+Each script gives details about the commands being run within the script.
+You can also find the [PICCO manual](https://github.com/PICCO-Team/picco/blob/master/picco-manual.pdf) in the main [PICCO repository](https://github.com/PICCO-Team/picco).
+The commands and information detailed here hold for our implementation as well.